Frequently Asked Questions

 Does PlainWarranty receive commissions from warranty companies?

 No. PlainWarranty does not accept paid placements, sponsored rankings, or affiliate commissions from any home warranty company.
-Rankings and scores are based solely on complaint data and plan documentation.
+Rankings and scores are based solely on public BBB and Trustpilot reputation signals and published plan documentation.